Wellbeing Course for Students

 Many students with anxiety and depression do not seek treatment but do have access to the Internet.
 The different courses that we provide give students the chance to choose which option they think will be the best fit for their needs and schedule.

-Each of the three course options consist of online lessons that include educational materials based on cognitive behaviour therapy.
+The Wellbeing Course for Students involves 4 core lessons that will be shared over 5 weeks.
+You can also access optional additional resources on other topics, as you like over 5 weeks.
+The Course focuses on examples related to experiences of students.
+The online lessons include educational materials based on cognitive behaviour therapy.
 Clients are encouraged to work on various activities during the week, which can take a couple hours per week.
 Throughout the course, clients will receive automated emails with important reminders and prompts.

 What support is available from therapists?